AlexSandulov/bingotest/README.md

 What has been done:
-     - Java, Maven, TestNG, Selenium, PageObject, PageFactory, testreport (Surefire), WebDriverManager (support for next browsers: Chrome, Firefox, Edge, Safari)
+     - Java, Maven, TestNG, Selenium, PageObject, PageFactory, testreport (Surefire), WebDriverManager (support for next browsers: Chrome, Firefox, Edge, Safari).
+Current implementation has only one cofigured (initialized) browser (Chrome)

      Tests can be executed using maven (mvn test)